 Today’s organizations do not have to be in the dark about their data.
-Intelligent automated data discovery can tell them exactly what data they have and where it resides.
+Intelligent and automated data discovery can tell them exactly what data they have and where it resides.

-Automated data discovery and inventory tools work by scanning endpoints or corporate network assets to identify resources that could contain sensitive information, such as hosts, database columns and rows, web applications, storage networks and file shares.
+Automated data discovery and classification tools work by scanning endpoints or corporate network assets to identify resources that could contain sensitive information, such as hosts, database columns and rows, web applications, storage networks and file shares.
 Sophisticated systems can find data located in all file types, including .doc, .xls, .pdf, .txt, .ppt, .zip, csv, and .xml, among many others.

 These tools should be able to search unstructured data, cloud repositories, endpoints and on-premise servers to find all of the locations where data can be stored.
 If not, companies risk sensitive data going undiscovered and unprotected.

 Automated Data Classification: A New Schema for New Privacy Laws

 Many companies face significant challenges when it comes to data classification.
 A Gartner report on overcoming the pitfalls stated, “Most data classification implementations continue to be unexpectedly complex and fail to produce practical results.
 CISOs and information security leaders should simplify schemas, leverage tools and allow for implementation flexibility to make classification valuable for the entire organization.”